The five most essential pieces of paperwork you’ll need when moving to Italy

 Getting into the country at all is a good place to start.

-If you come from a country outside the European Union (which now includes the UK) you will need to apply for a visa if you're planning to stay in Italy for more than three months.
+If you come from anywhere outside the European Union (which of course now includes the UK) you'll need to apply for a visa if you're planning to stay in Italy for more than three months.
 There are different types of visa according to the reason for your visit.

 Bear in mind you’ll need to do this while still in your home country, and make sure you apply in good time.
 The Italian embassy in your country should be able to give you the details of the application process and requirements for the type of visa you need.

 EXPLAINED: What type of visa will you need to move to Italy?